tommcgurl/frontend-resources/README.md

 I've decided to add a section covering what topics I'm looking into on a weekly basis.
 I'm putting it here for now until I move some of this over to a blog.

 #### Week of:
+-   __August 30__

+	It's been a while since my last post and I'm happy to say that the break was due to me switching jobs!
+I've started an exciting and awesome new role that has me working and experimenting with a lot of exciting front-end technology.
+This past week in particular I've been working on writing my own Yeoman generators.
+It's been super fun and simple.

+	I decided to write a generator to make things easier while I'm working on the React version of my Brew Book application.
+I found myself spending a lot of time typing out the React Class Components.
+This led me to create a generator to generate out a React Component Class, it's folder, and corresponding sass file.

+	After using Yeoman for so long it was awesome to finally write my own generator.
+It's super simple since it's just node with ejs for the templating.

+	I'm hoping publish one of my generators soon.

 -   __July 5__

     This week I've been looking more into [Webpack](#webpack) and [Babel](#babel).
 I plan on using Webpack for the [ReactJS](#react) version of my BrewBook app.
 I also think it's time I started writing ES6 so I'll be using Babel as a transpiler.
 I started reading some great articles on using Webpack with ReactJS and Babel.
 [Setting Up a Single Page React Web App with React-router and Webpack](http://jmfurlott.com/tutorial-setting-up-a-single-page-react-web-app-with-react-router-and-webpack/) is a great article on getting started with Webpack and the babel-loader.